s17n/MailScripts/README.md

 	- move the email to the archive folder, which is: [archive root] / year / month
 		- this will be done through a script with a keyboard shortcut

-Usually the inbox processing ends here - when a mail is archived it is never touched again in terms of getting things done, except that a task exists for it.
+Usually the email inbox processing ends here - when a mail is archived it is never touched again in terms of getting things done, except a task exists for it.
 But, since I reference mail messages a lot I have unified my note taking system and my email system.
-This is were the PARA method comes into play.
+This is where the PARA method comes into play and where email moves to the second row - from now on mail messages are just data points.
+I use the Markdown files for all my notes.
+As entry points for each topic I have at least two files - an actions.md and a content.md.
+The content.md is used as index document for work products and static informations (similar to the Map of Content in Obsidian).
+The actions.md has the same purpose but for actions - it's the entry point to work breakdown structure(s).
+Notes and mail messages are linked through "Wiki Links" - external content is referenced using the usual Markdown capabilities.

 My PARA structure looks like this:

 **Inbox**: The default DEVONthink database inbox folder.
 **01 - 04**: The usual PARA structure folders